Eco Mural with Year 2 at Petersfield Infants School

 I was delighted to collaborate with artists Tom Barnett, Charlotte Staniland and Michelle Puddy to bring ‘The Big Draw’ to Petersfield in October 2019.
-This, now global, festival started as a one day event in 2000, and is now marked by thousands of drawing celebrations all over the country and around the world.
+This global festival started as a one day event in 2000, and is now marked by thousands of drawing celebrations all over the country and around the world.
 For 3 days in half term we offered brilliant activities and workshops in St Peter’s Church, and exhibited a beautiful schools project involving seven local primary schools.
 This event was made possible by our fabulous sponsors whose support subsidised every workshop place and funded the schools project.
 Thank you 6A Vision Homes, Academy Art and Crafts, Churcher’s College, Gander Tax Services, Petaprint, The Art of Healthy Living and The Townhouse!!

 Flowers at The Townhouse

 These rather beautiful flowers were made to adorn the tables at The Townhouse in Petersfield.
 Made out of single-use plastics, rescued from the bin, they are the work of 12 children who attend Treefrog Art after school art club at Herne Junior School.
 Plastics are a hot topic amongst the children, and they approached this project with great enthusiasm and determination.

 Art at St Peter’s Church